 Ocean Observing Team AwardRecognzing teams for innovation and excellence in sustained ocean observing for scientific and practical applications

-The nomination period is from July 21 through November 15, 2020.
-The master nominator serves as the point of contact; all nominations must be submitted through the online system.
+The nomination period is July 1 – September 30, 2022.
+The lead nominator serves as the point of contact.
+All nominations must be submitted through the online submission system.

 When putting together the nomination package, please first review the following criteria that must be met for a nominee to be considered for selection for the Ocean Observing Team Award:

 - A breakthrough in the design, installation, and use of sensors, platforms, systems, strategies, and/or programs that have led to a transformation in ocean observing and its applications and to advances in scientific knowledge

 In addition, one of the following secondary criteria must be met to be selected for the Ocean Observing Team Award:

 - The inclusion of engineers, data scientists, early career professionals, and/or students in the advancement and implementation of observing system elements and/or their application in science operations